NC State Community Standards

 - The university is providing face coverings for students and employees, and providing hand sanitizer for common areas of campus.

-- We are reducing employee and student population densities on campus and limiting the number of people allowed in campus spaces, groups, gatherings and meetings.
+- NC State has reduced employee and student population densities on campus and limiting the number of people allowed in campus spaces, groups, gatherings and meetings.

 - NC State continues to allow alternative work schedules and teleworking options for employees when possible.

-- We are setting expectations for physical distancing, including in buildings, classrooms and buses.
+- NC State has set expectations for physical distancing, including in buildings, classrooms and buses.
 We expect that everyone will maintain an appropriate physical distance and will wear a face covering at all times.

 - The university has provided and posted signage directing traffic flow through building entrances, exits, elevators and other common areas.

-- We have implemented enhanced protocols for cleaning and sanitizing of high-touch surfaces and common spaces.
+- NC State has implemented enhanced protocols for cleaning and sanitizing of high-touch surfaces and common spaces.

 - NC State is setting expectations and providing guidance for employees for cleaning their workplace surfaces.

-- We are strongly encouraging personal hygiene, including frequent hand-washing with soap and water for at least 20 seconds or the use of alcohol-based hand sanitizer.
+- NC State strongly encourages good personal hygiene, including frequent hand-washing with soap and water for at least 20 seconds or the use of alcohol-based hand sanitizer.

-- We have established guidelines for employees and students who are feeling ill or displaying symptoms that could indicate COVID-19.
+- NC State has established guidelines for employees and students who are feeling ill or displaying symptoms that could indicate COVID-19.
 Students and employees should monitor their health for symptoms daily.
 Students who have symptoms should immediately contact Student Health Services.
 Faculty and staff who have symptoms should contact their health care provider.
 Students, faculty and staff who have possible COVID-19 symptoms must stay home from work or class.

 - NC State is limiting university-sponsored travel to essential travel that is approved by the university.

-- We have made enhancements and additions to classrooms and other facilities to ensure physical distancing and risk reduction for students and faculty.
+- NC State has made enhancements and additions to classrooms and other facilities to ensure physical distancing and risk reduction for students and faculty.

-- We are conducting testing and contact tracing through Student Health Services.
+- The university is conducting a COVID-19 testing, surveillance and contact tracing protocol through Student Health Services.